NYC civil sex case was the first of several legal hurdles for Kevin Spacey

 He faces much higher stakes in his British case than in the stateside civil litigation, despite losing one $30.9 million lawsuit to “House of Cards” producers this summer.
 He could go to prison if convicted of the four counts of sexual assault and one count of causing a person to engage in penetrative sex without consent brought by the Crown Prosecution Service.

-The U.K. charges relate to five incidents involving three men, now in their thirties and forties, who said Spacey sexually assaulted them between 2004 and 2015 while he was artistic director of the Old Vic in London.
+The U.K. charges relate to five incidents involving three men, now in their 30s and 40s, who said Spacey sexually assaulted them between 2004 and 2015 while he was artistic director of the Old Vic in London.

 The results of an internal investigation into Spacey at the famed theater surfaced 20 complaints against the actor.
 The review found “his stardom and status at the Old Vic may have prevented people, and in particular junior staff or young actors, from feeling that they could speak up or raise a hand for help.”